osrs-reldo/os-league-tools/README.md

 ### Backend

 Some functionality (hiscores, submitting feedback, anything to do with user data) relies on the Reldo backend API.
-If you need to test any of these features during local development, you will either need to clone [osrs-reldo-api](https://github.com/osrs-reldo/osrs-reldo-api) and start it up locally (app will look for it on port 8080 by default), or set an env variable `REACT_APP_RELDO_URL` to the endpoint that should receive the calls.
+If you need to test any of these features during local development, you will can either:

+- To develop against a local version of the API, clone [osrs-reldo-api](https://github.com/osrs-reldo/osrs-reldo-api) and start it up.
+The app will look for it on port 8080 by default.
-## Credits

-Data/Images sourced from:

-- The official OSRS wiki
-- OSRS Leagues discord
-- Tweeting questions at Mod Ash
+- Or if you just want to hit the prod endpoint, create a `.env` file in this project's root folder and add the env variable: `REACT_APP_RELDO_URL=https://osrs-reldo-api.herokuapp.com`